-#18 His biggest legacy was not an organized religion, but a world view which mixed social ethics, philosophy, political ideology, and scholarship.
+#18 His biggest legacy was not an organized religion, but a world view that mixed social ethics, philosophy, political ideology, and scholarship.

 #20 Confucianism became the state-sponsored “religion” of many Chinese dynasties.

-#21 “Confucianism is perhaps the most well-known of the textual traditions in China” – according to the Columbia University.
+#21 “Confucianism is perhaps the most well-known of the textual traditions in China,” – according to Columbia University.

 #22 Confucianism has profoundly influenced political and spiritual life in China.
 More importantly, its influence has extended to Japan, Korea, and Vietnam.
 Presently, it is spread around the world, however, it is still more pronounced in China.

 #23 He spent his last years in Qufu, his hometown, teaching his disciples.
 He died in 479 B.C. and was buried in a cemetery called Kong Lin.